nealcrook/nascom/nascom4/PolyDos/README.md

 restricts itself to accessing the first 2^16 * 512 = 32MBytes: all of the disk
 images have to fit within the first 32MBytes of the SDcard image.

-Say I allow 16 images and allow 4 to be assigned to drives 0-3.
+Allow 16 disk images and allow 4 to be assigned to drives 0-3.
 Start with the first 4 assigned and allow that to be changed using the SETDRV utility.